fullwebdev/fullwebdev/docs/pages/en/01-introduction/README.md

 # Introduction

-This website and the associated contents are currently under development.

-I'm putting intensive efforts into the development of this new contents.
-Before their completion, I can only deliver some very small parts of them publicly.
-This is why this website itself will stay pretty much as is for a few months.
-In the meantime, you'll find some of my open-sourced materials in the [Instruction Materials](/06-materials/) section.
-However, these are delivered with no context.
-They are therefore mainly intended to be used with my direct assistance as part of my job.
+## What you'll find here

+We just started this project, so this website is mostly inclomplete for now.

+First, we're focusing on the [fundamentals](/02-fundamentals/) section, in 3 steps:

+1. writing a lot of contents, in French (sorry for that)
+2. finalizing, delivering and using this French version
+3. creating and publish shorter contents based on parts of what we previously created, both in French and in english (houray!), step by step

+Step 2 should end by the end of this year (2020), and we can't share a lot in the meantime.

+Yet, we also create a lot of open-source stuff doing so.

+First, most instruction materials (e.g. code samples and illustrations) are continuously delivered in the [Instruction Materials](/02-fundamentals/02-fundamentals/02-materials/) section.

+We also maintain an [inventory](/03-inventory/) of every project we study, use and talk about (mostly libraries and dev tools).
+Any external contribution can help us, so please do not hesitate to send us a pull request.

+We are also creating a bunch of dev tools during this process, and should be presented them here pretty soon.

+Finally, you can already study our [codelabs](/04-codelabs/) and the videos of our [conferences](/05-conferences/).
+Those are 100% publicly available and all the related materials are open sourced on GitHub.

+## Stay tuned

-If you want to be informed of the latest evolutions, subscribe to (i.e. "watch") this project's releases [on GitHub](https://github.com/fullwebdev/fullwebdev){target="\_blank"} and [follow me on Twitter](https://twitter.com/noel_mace){target="\_blank"}.
+If you want to be informed of the latest evolutions, subscribe to this project's releases [on GitHub](https://github.com/fullwebdev/fullwebdev){target="\_blank"}.

 Contributions are very welcomed too, so do not hesitate to [open an issue](https://github.com/fullwebdev/fullwebdev/issues/new){target="\_blank"} and to fork this repository and send a Pull-Request.

 :::tip
 You can directly edit any page of this website by just clicking on the "Edit this page on GitHub" link at its bottom left
 :::

-Right now, you can also check out the list of my [conferences and workshops](/05-conferences/).
-Those are 100% publicly available and all the related materials are open sourced on GitHub.

-Finally, I maintain a small and simple list on my other projects and platforms where you can find me on my personal Web page, [noelmace.com](https://noelmace.com){target="\_blank"}.